-NEW YORK --- The Syracuse Amateur Radio Club is staging its biggest hamfest on Saturday, November 8th, at American Legion Post 41 Home, 643 West Onondaga Street.
-Syracuse.
-Included on the well-planned program are techbarg-up banquet.
-Registration starts at 2 r.M. and is \$4.00.
-Advance reservations may be made through Secretary E.S.
-Blanden, 435 S. Wilbur Ave., Syracuse, N. Y.
+NEW YORK - The Syracuse Amateur Radio Club is staging its biggest hamfest on Saturday, November 8th, at American Legion Post 41 Home, 643 West Onondaga Street, Syracuse.
+Included on the well-planned program are technical talks, activities for YLs and XYLs, door prizes and a bang-up banquet.
+Registration starts at 2 P.M. and is \$4.00.
+Advance reservations may be made through Secretary E. S. Blanden, 435 S. Wilbur Ave., Syracuse, N. Y.